Battle of Cirta: Battle of Utica

-As the better weather of spring approached, Scipio made an announcement to his troops that he would shortly shortly attempt to storm the defences of Utica and began preparations to do so.
+As the better weather of spring approached, Scipio made an announcement to his troops that he would shortly attempt to storm the defences of Utica and began preparations to do so.
 Simultaneously he was planning a night attack on both enemy camps.
 On the night of the attack two columns set out: one was commanded by Laelius, the Roman army's second in command.
 This force consisted of about half the Romans and was accompanied by Masinissa's Numidians.
 Its target was Syphax's camp.
 Scipio led the balance of the Roman force against the Carthaginian camp.

 Thanks to the careful prior reconnoitring both forces reached the positions from which they were to start their attacks without issue, while Masinissa's Numidian cavalry positioned themselves in small groups so as to cover every route out of the two enemy camps.
 Laelius's column attacked first, storming the camp of Syphax's Numidians and concentrating on setting fire to as many of their reed and thatch barracks as possible.
 The camp dissolved into chaos, with many of its Numidian occupants oblivious of the Roman attack and thinking the barracks had caught fire accidentally.

 The Carthaginians heard the commotion and saw the blaze, and some of them set off to help extinguish the fire.
 With pre-planned coordination Scipio's contingent then attacked.
 They cut down the Carthaginians heading for their ally's camp, stormed Hasdrubal's camp and attempted to set fire to the wooden housing.
 The fire spread between the close-spaced barracks.
 Carthaginians rushed out into the dark and confusion, without armour or weapons, either trying to escape the flames or to fight the fire.
 The organised and prepared Romans cut them down.
 The ancient historian Polybius writes that Hasdrubal escaped from his burning camp with only 2,500 men.
 Numidian losses are not recorded.
 With no Carthaginian field army to threaten them, the Romans resumed their siege of Utica and pillaged an extensive area of North Africa with large and far-ranging raids.